jonjanelle/maine_app_challenge/README.md

 # README

-API for the Maine App Challenges resource website
+API for the Maine App Challenges resources site